DenisGorbachev/remote-hubs/README.md

 ### Problem

-You want to work remotely for a global company, but you don't want to sit alone at home.
-You also don't want to visit coworking - since everybody is working on a different project, it feels like you're in the same place, but not together.
+* You want to work remotely.
+* You don't want to sit alone at home.

 ### Solution

-You can join a "remote hub" of the company - a group of employees working on the same project at remote location.
+You can join a "remote hub" - a group of employees working on the same project at remote location.
 If the company has multiple hubs in different countries, you can travel between them, too.

 ### Benefits